spsforks/QB64-Wiki/Statement.md

 ## Example(s)

-*Example 1:* Demonstrates how x- and y-coordinates are enclosed with paranteses (in graphics).
+Demonstrates how x- and y-coordinates are enclosed with paranteses (in graphics).

 ```vb